-- A typology of situations to be covered in G3P would include situations arising from: - Situations internal to the Board - Conduct of individual Board members - o Conduct of Board members as Officers or Chairs of Committees - Situations related to interactions between Board and Management - · Other conduct of Board members - The typology would be subject to periodic review and modification by the NGC as deemed appropriate.
+- 1. A typology of situations to be covered in G3P would include situations arising from: - Situations internal to the Board - o Conduct of individual Board members - Conduct of Board members as Officers or Chairs of Committees - Situations related to interactions between Board and Management - Other conduct of Board members - 2.
+The typology would be subject to periodic review and modification by the N&G Sub-committee as deemed appropriate.